Here is everything you need to know on our Jura A1 review.

-Environmentally friendly: Due to the Jura A1 having a small carbon footprint and Zero Switch Off Technology, the energy consumption is significantly lower to other machines.
+Environmentally friendly: Due to the Jura A1 having a small carbon footprint and Zero Switch Off Technology, the energy consumption is significantly lower than other machines.

 Is very quiet: With the new Aroma G3 grinder, the Jura A1 grinds beans precisely and quietly which is great for when you’re trying to watch tv and brew espresso.

 No touchscreen digital display: For an expensive entry-level espresso machine, it does kinda suck that this machine does not have a digital display.
 Unfortunately, this machine only comes with symbol displays.